amarmer/Lambda-Metaprogramming-LMP/README.md

 Bellow are LMP examples with `tuple`.

-`TupleSize` is a helper function wich simplifies getting size of a tuple.
+`TupleSize` is a helper function which simplifies getting size of a tuple.
 ```C++
 template <typename TPL>
 constexpr auto TupleSize() { return std::tuple_size<typename std::decay<TPL>::type>::value; }